do you need accident insurance

 Katrin Straub

-An accident can change your life in an instant and bring significant financial burdens.
-Find out if and when a private accident insurance is indispensable for you and how you can secure the best coverage.
+An accident can change your life in an instant and bring significant financial burdens with it.
+Find out whether, and when, private accident insurance is indispensable for you and how you can protect yourself in the best possible way.

 The topic in brief and concise terms